Anthonypaige/investnurenergy/src/content/post/sunbathing-101-solar-panel-placement.md

 ---
 publishDate: 2023-10-30T00:00:00Z
-title: Sunbathing 101 A Guide to Solar Panel Placement
+title: Sunbathing 101- Solar Panel Placement
 excerpt: Qualifying your home for solar panel installation is like planning the perfect day of sunbathing.
 Both tasks require a keen understanding of the sun's position and the optimal times to catch its rays.
 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/FYI-1-cover-art.png?raw=true
 category: Solar Energy